Updated: 9 September 2025

 Evidence base for the 45-minute rule

-- Driving reviews and experimental work show cognitive recovery lag of ~30–45 minutes post-hypo → underpinning wait-to-drive advice.
-(Use with clinical judgement in occupational medicine.)
+- Driving reviews and experimental work show cognitive recovery lag of ~30–45 minutes post-hypo → underpinning “wait-to-drive” advice.
+Use this with clinical judgement in occupational medicine.

 Support this work

 This project is built independently.
-If you’d like to support and help me keep producing resources like this, consider:
+If you would like to support and help keep resources like this coming, consider: